Skip to main content

 Using shared task folders

-All members of the group who have been granted access to the shared task folder will find the folder in mailbox Office, under the Tasks tab in Shared tasks (Figure 4).
-Depending on their permissions, they can edit tasks, delete them, or add new tasks.
+All members of the group who have been granted access to the shared task folder can find it in mailbox Office, under the Tasks tab, in the section Shared tasks (Figure 4).
+Depending on their permissions, they can edit, delete, or add new tasks.

 Adding guests

-The owner of a task list may also add other users who are not part of the family account — via the Add others input field.
-Guests invited in this way always receive read-only access to the task list shared with them.
+The owner of a task list can also add other users who are not part of the Family Account via the Add others field.
+Guests added in this way always receive read-only access to the shared task list.